amandaguglieri/hackinglife/docs/active-directory-from-windows-privilege-escalation.md

 ```

 The payload will then call back to our multi handler giving us an elevated SYSTEM shell.

+##  Print Spooler
+The Print Spooler exploitation leverages the Windows Print Spooler service in conjunction with the SeImpersonatePrivilege privilege.
+The goal is to impersonate a SYSTEM token to escalate privileges.
+Tools like PrintSpoofer automate this process effectively.
+Below are detailed steps for exploiting this vulnerability:

 ## 🪤 NoPac (SamAccountName Spoofing)